TheLittleCake/Lou-Rose-pine-niri-dotfiles/README.md

 - networkmanager_dmenu
 - starship
 - pavucontrol (currently use gtk3 pavucontrol as rose pine gtk4 theme seems to be broken)
-- hyperlock or swaylock
+- hyprlock or swaylock
-- ghosty
+- ghostty
 - \*power-statistics (I use mate-power-statistics)
 - wttrbar
 - nemo